PRATAP-KUMAR/back-end-readme/README.md

 - **What is this repo for**

-  - Its part of Microverse Currculum for Ruby on Rails Capstone Project (Budget App)
+  - Its part of Microverse Currculum for Ruby on Rails Final Capstone Project (book-an-appointment)

 - **How long did you take to build this web app**

-  - 3 Days
+  - 3 weeks

 <p align="right">(<a href="#readme-top">back to top</a>)</p>